eXTReMe Tracker

 detail

-Shadows on a cyan object include cyan and ultramarine blue which is cyan and 50:50 magenta.
+Shadows on a cyan object include cyan and ultramarine blue which is cyan 50:50 magenta.

-Yellow RCW#1.0 darkens in intensity to RCW#1.10.5 brown using exactly the same color as Red's darkest red RCW#7.10 brownbefore any complement is added into it.
-That's why Rembrandt said yellow and red were simular.
+Yellow RCW#1.0 darkens to RCW#1.10 brown, Red's darkest color RCW#7.10 is also brown.
+That's why Rembrandt said yellow and red were similar.

 Shadows on a yellow object include degrees of ultramarine blue and brown, depending on the light conditions.

-Beyond any dark Block#10 is Black.
-It can be easily made by mixing together the three primaries: Yellow PY:153 warm or yellow PY:150 cool, or PY:100 if you are using watercolors, added to Magenta PR:122 and Cyan PB:15.
-A neutral black can also be made by combining any complement or split-complement set of colors.
+Beyond any dark #10 is black.
+It can be easily made by mixing together the three primaries: Yellow PY:153 warm or yellow PY:150 cool, or PY:100 if you are using watercolors.
+A neutral black can also be made by combining any complement or split-complement sets of colors.

-The color wedges from yellow to red and cyan to blue have this similar characteristic while the other colors are darkened with only their opposite color.
+The 7 color wedges from yellow to red and cyan to blue have this similar characteristic while the other colors are darkened with only their opposite color.
+This is because magenta, like the sky in the evening, takes more than it's share of the color wheel.
+Magenta light bends around the earth and the color wheel.
+This color wheel, color elements, crystals of color, and natures all have the same progression of colors.

-RCW#13.0 100% magenta + 100% green mix to make black.
-That is how 2/3's of this color wheel works, the whole colorwheel would work that way but we don't have the dark brown to yellow or dark blue to cyan pigments yet.
+RCW#13.0, 100% magenta + #31.0, 100% green mix to make black.
+That is how 2/3's of this color wheel works, the whole color wheel would work that way but we don't have the dark brown to yellow or dark blue to cyan artist paint pigments yet, I've seen them both on cars from Japan already.

 Yellow makes neutral-darks by using dark brown and its opposite color ultramarine blue.
-Here is a photo of the dark brown liquid (made from dry pigment) Tartrazine.
+Here is a photo of the dark brown liquid (made from yellow's dry pigment) Tartrazine.
 Tartrazine is not a pigment for sale in tubes yet, but it should be.
-The photo is for proportions to use it as ink in my plotter.
-The third swatch from the bottom end is what I use in my yellow transparent ink.
+I use Tartrazine as a water-based ink in my plotter.
+I use a 1:29 mix in my yellow transparent ink.

-Here is the permanent transparent ink color in my plotter, it's called Tartrazine Acid Yellow 23, an Azo pigment, PY:100.
+Here is the permanent transparent ink color in my plotter, it's called Tartrazine Acid Yellow 23, an Azo pigment, PY:100, 36RCW#1.

-The photo is of a 7 month sun test on the dashboard of my van.
+The photo is of a 7 month sun test on the dashboard of my van in Lahaina.
 I included a link to a larger image to show the faded out ball point date in the upper right corner as a reference.

 Transparent yellow printing